dev-sys-code/dev-sys-code/README.md

 # Hi there! 👋
-15 year old tryna become a developer
+15yr old tryna become a developer

 ### Tech Stack